MarcosM12/MarcosM12/README.md

 - 👋 Hi, I’m @MarcosM12
-- 👀 I’m interested in programming software to automate boring tasks :).
+- 👀 I’m interested in computer networks and trouibleshooting.

-- 🌱 I’m currently doing a electronics and computer engineering course.
-I'm always looking foward to learn other programming languages through making projects that I consider intersting.
+- 🌱  I'm always looking foward to learn more about computer networks through making projects that I consider intersting.
 These projects are available in this github so I can follow my learning journey.

+- :dart: Currently my goal is to finish persuing the Cisco CCNA certification.

 - 📫 How to reach me:
 email: mmt.mateus@campus.fct.unl.pt